Concordium/concordium-base/smart-contracts/docs/src/guides/unit-test-contract.rst

     }

-The ``#[concordium_test]`` macro sets up our tests to be run in Wasm, when compiled with the ``wasm-test`` feature, and otherwise fallbacks to behave just like ``#[test]``, meaning it is still possible to run unit tests targeting native code using ``cargo test``.
+The ``#[concordium_test]`` macro sets up our tests to be run in Wasm, when compiled with the ``wasm-test`` feature, and otherwise falls back to behave just like ``#[test]``, meaning it is still possible to run unit tests targeting native code using ``cargo test``.